Nycthera/skyfetch/README.md

 to run, download the release, and run ./main (its chmod +x already!)

 my api key...:VSVWN6ESR7NTYTP3HTV4YFKHC (wow. i just leaked my api key.)

+Oh. amazing. apparently you have to run chmod +x on the file too. so, download, the release, find it, run in terminal, chmod +x main, then you can run it